 Specifically, at our Lake Street and Nicollet pharmacies, locked safes containing credit card authorization forms were stolen.
 The credit card authorization form would be completed by a customer if they wanted prescriptions delivered or mailed out to them.
 The credit card authorization forms that were in the stolen safes include cardholder name, credit card number, expiration date, and the date and amount of the transaction, but did not include the security code necessary to use the credit card information to make purchases online or over the phone.
 No credit card information for prescriptions purchased in-person at the pharmacy was stolen.
 We have no way of knowing whether the locked safes were forced open after they were stolen.

 Also at the Lake Street location, a recent review of security footage indicated that looters took binders containing past prescription records that the pharmacy is required by law to retain.
 We do not know whose past prescription records were in the binders that were stolen from the Lake Street pharmacy.
-The information that was stolen would have included customer names, addresses, prescription numbers, drug names, drug quantities, ordering physician names and addresses, number of refills remaining, and prescription dates.
+The information that was stolen would have included customer names, addresses, prescription numbers, drug names, drug quantities, ordering physician names and addresses, number of refills remaining, prescription dates, and date of birth.

-Again, because the stolen information did not include social security numbers, drivers’ license numbers, date of birth or financial information that would enable someone to create or access a financial account, we do not believe that individuals are at increased risk of identity theft and we have not received any reports indicating the information has been misused in any way.
+The stolen information did not include social security numbers, drivers’ license numbers, or financial information that would enable someone to create or access a financial account.
+Accordingly, we do not believe that individuals are at increased risk of identity theft and we have not received any reports indicating the information has been misused in any way.